Keep track of shared expenses and save for your important goals. Open a CIBC joint account today.

 In the case of a marital breakdown of one of the joint account holders, the account could be considered a matrimonial asset and divided accordingly

 Once you decide a shared bank account is right for you, add a joint account holder when you open a new bank account or anytime afterwards.
+All joint account holders should agree to add another account holder, who must also agree to be added.

 For new bank accounts: